daveWid/Nest/README.md

 and pass in a url.
 So with a file at `css/style.css` you could do `\Nest\Core::url("css/style.css")` and that function will add the `base_url` configuration option to the beginning of the url.
-This way you can specify all paths relative to the root of the site and not have to worry about anything if you wiki gets moved.
+This way you can specify all paths relative to the root of the site and not have to worry about anything if your wiki gets moved.

 ## Custom Error

 You can also create a custom error page.
-Put this page in the `_wiki` directory named `errorEXTENSION` replacing EXTENSION with an extension of any supported renderer.
+Put this page in the `_wiki` directory named `error.EXT` replacing EXT with the extension of any supported renderer.

 ## Hacking

 Want to add a renderer or see some broken code?
-Please fork this repo and work off of the develop branch.
+Please fork this repo and use the develop branch.
 When you get your feature implemented, the send those pull requests!
+Any pull requests that aren't applied to the develop branch won't be applied.

 -------